anxkhn/ReviseWithArsh/README.md

 1. Fork the Repository:

-   - Click on the "Fork" button at the top right corner of the repository page.
+   - Click on the "Use this template" button and click on "Create a new repository".
    - This will create a copy of the repository in your GitHub account.

 2. Keep track of your solutions: